 The ball stop valve Union joints have solvent weld fittings for the 2 inch PVC sewage pipe attachments.
 The solvent weld fittings are cleaned with the PVC purple primer in preparation for gluing.
 A paper towel is placed over the PVC pipe running into the sewage basin to catch drips from the purple primer swabbed on the upper pipe end because the primer tends to soften the PVC and I didn’t want to contaminate the lower pipe where the check valve rubber gasket compression fitting will go.

-This project is concluded in How to Replace a Sewage Pump Check Valve – Part 6.
+This project is concluded in Part 6.